JohannaCKlein/perso/pages/contact.md

 layout: page
 title: "Contact"
 meta_title: "Contact and use our contact form"
-teaser: "Use the contact form or send me an e-mail at: [johanna.klein@sorbonne-universite.fr](mailto:johanna.klein@sorbonne-universite.fr)"
 permalink: "/contact/"
 ---
+Use the contact form or send me an e-mail at: [johanna.klein@sorbonne-universite.fr](mailto:johanna.klein@sorbonne-universite.fr)
 <!-- modify this form HTML and place wherever you want your form -->

 <form